ouxiaogu/lua_note/9blog/Lua Patterns Tutorial.md

 >note

+> -  `%´ works as an escape for those magic characters, e.g. _%._ matches a dot
+> -  _%_ can only be as an escape when pattern is used as function. otherwise , using _/_ as usual escape character
 > - An upper case version of any of those classes represents the complement of the class.
 > - e.g. `%A` is complement of `%a`, matches character of non letter